winstonbullen/DuoCode/content/README.md

 ## Categories

-There are nine exercise categories per language.
+There are eight exercise categories per language.
 These vary slightly between languages.
-The nine categories for Java are as follows:
+The eight categories for Java are as follows:

 1. Variables